 Recently, I was on Facebook checking the notifications from the kids’ school page and a parent had posted about an incident occurring at a local grocery store.
 A mom and her baby were being followed by a strange man who obviously wasn’t shopping.
-Luckily, she took action and had a security guard follow her out to her car, help load her stuff and watch her drive away.
+Luckily, she took action and had a security patrol services personnel follow her out to her car, help load her stuff and watch her drive away.

-Stories like this posted and share on social media contribute to how we as a society live in a state of fear.
+Stories like this posted and shared on social media contribute to how we as a society live in a state of fear.
 I am not naive and know that kidnapping, human trafficking and assaults happen daily.
 Yes, It is important for people to share their stories so others can be aware.
 But what happens for me is I go into a brief state of anxiety and worry.

 I move from a place where I want my kids to have freedom to a mom that hovers and is hyper vigilant about their whereabouts.
 It’s not me but the fear that takes over and I don’t like it.